Amirchoudhary09/house_predict/README.md

    - The trained model (`house_price_model.pkl`) and the scaler (`scaler.pkl`) were serialized and saved for future use.
 These files are located in the `backend\model` directory.

 ---

-## Acknowledgments

-This project was developed as a final year project for a school friend of mine.